Golem-code/Mighty-Fighty/README.md

 The game finishes at level 4.
 I have put almost everything into a function so that it is easier to organize, even though it would make no more code to no have any functions.

+Cattle Battle is a 'sequel' to mighty fighty, it has more features such as inventory, consumables and others.